datenstrom/yellow-extensions/feed/README.md

 ## How to use a feed?

 The feed is available on your website as `http://website/feed/` and `http://website/feed/page:feed.xml`.
 It's a feed for the entire website, only visible pages are included.
 To make a blog feed open file `system/config/config.ini` and add `FeedFilter: blog`.
 You can add a link to the feed somewhere on your website.
 See example below.

+By default, the feed displays the whole page content using the `<content:encoded>` tag in the RSS output.
+If you don't want this, add `[--more--]` somewhere in your page text and the feed will cut off the rest.

 ## Example